stelios34S/wdm24-3/README.md

 (you can use the provided tests in the `\test` folder and change them as you wish).

 ***Requirements:*** You need to have docker and docker-compose installed on your machine.

-#### minikube (local k8s cluster)

-This setup is for local k8s testing to see if your k8s config works before deploying to the cloud.
-First deploy your database using helm by running the `deploy-charts-minicube.sh` file (in this example the DB is Redis but you can find any database you want in https://artifacthub.io/ and adapt the script).
-Then adapt the k8s configuration files in the
-`\k8s` folder to mach your system and then run `kubectl apply -f .` in the k8s folder.

-***Requirements:*** You need to have minikube (with ingress enabled) and helm installed on your machine.

-#### kubernetes cluster (managed k8s cluster in the cloud)

-Similarly to the `minikube` deployment but run the `deploy-charts-cluster.sh` in the helm step to also install an ingress to the cluster.

-***Requirements:*** You need to have access to kubectl of a k8s cluster.

 ### Consistency test